 Can you tell us a little about your own journey to publication?

 I always intended on self-publishing due to a lack of confidence.
 I was afraid to even try to query.
 I am also an impatient person and I was anxious to share this fictional world with others.
 Only in the last few years have I seen the beauty and amazing potential that self-publishing has as a proactive choice, not a limiting option.

 Do you have any tips for new authors trying to get their work out there?

 If a writer decides to self-publish, learn all you can about the industry.
 (Mentors come in handy here) It’s actually easier to get your work out now than it was five years ago when I got started (much head banging was involved).

 Do your part to raise the reputation of self-published authors.
 We are still fighting a stigma.

 What’s next on the writing horizon for you?

-The summers are very hot in Utah and I plan on spending the better part of it under the air conditioner with iced tea, being as productive as humanly possible.
+The summers are very hot in Utah and I plan on spending the better part of it under the air conditioner with iced tea (after I call an air conditioning repair company and get it fixed), being as productive as humanly possible.
 I am working on three projects currently and it will be interesting to see which one is finished first.
 Now that the series is (for the most part) over, I’m looking forward to breaking into new genres.
 Plans later in the year include writing a title specifically to query.
 I’d love to become a hybrid author.

 Andrea Hurst has over 25 years experience as a published author, developmental editor for publishers, and skilled literary agent.
 She works with both major and regional publishing houses, and her client list includes emerging new voices and New York Times best-selling authors.
 Andrea represents high profile Adult Nonfiction and well crafted fiction.
 Her clients and their books have appeared on the Oprah Show, Ellen DeGeneres Show, Good Morning America, National Geographic network and in the New York Times.